Frequently Asked QuestionS

 Can I get a discount for quantities?
 Not regarding the cover price, as we have standardised that at 20p, however many copies you buy, in order to be as fair to smaller outreaches as larger ones.
 As a registered charity and a Christian mission, our aim is to keep the cover price as low as possible so as many people can be reached with the Good News as possible, and so it is already at the lowest we can make it while still covering our costs.
 However, the postage and packing price varies according to the quantity you order, and savings can be made by ordering a larger quantity, e.g. currently it costs as much in p&p to order 50 copies as it does to order 25, and the delivery cost is the same for 500 copies as it is for 100.
 For details of p&p charges, see the Costs page on this website or ring our orders department on 0300 102 7206.

 As you are a charity, why do you charge for the paper?
 We don't fundraise, so that we don’t divert any resources from other ministries.
-Our ministry is financed solely by the price of the paper.
-All gifts we do receive we use to finance the distribution of free copies into prisons through Christian chaplains.
+Our ministry is financed by sales of the paper, so we need to charge a price for it.
+However, generous supporters do give donations to support both the production of the paper and to finance the free copies we give to prisoners through Christian prison chaplains.

 Can I make a one-off order?
 Yes, we supply one-off orders as well as regular monthly orders.
 For example, some customers like to order just four times a year – at Easter, July or August (summer outreach), September (Harvest) and Christmas.